Grants and fellowships awarded in this program (FAPESP Virtual Library)

 b.3) Appropriate institutional and building infrastructure offered by the institution where the project will be developed.

 b.4) The effects that the grant might bring to the institution.
-Notice that: 1) The purpose of the Young Investigator Award Program is to enable the proper creation of job opportunities for highly qualified young researcher or group of highly qualified young researches, preferably in emerging research centers, favoring the creation of new groups and decentralization of the state research system.
+Notice that: 1) The purpose of the Young Investigator Grant is to enable the proper creation of job opportunities for highly qualified young investigator or group of highly qualified young investigators, preferably in emerging research institutions, favoring the creation of new groups and decentralization of the state research system.
 Candidates whose proposal is to create a new line of research, in institutions with established tradition in research, may also apply; 2) In this case, the proposal will only be approved if: a) The applicant has an outstanding productivity for his career level; b) Identification of special circumstances (for instance, an application which aims to create a new research group in an Unit or in a department) that would justify the support.

 b.5) Institutional compliance with the proposal, according to the regulation of the program.